AdobeDocs/workfront.en/help/quicksilver/workfront-basics/workfront-browser-requirements.md

 content-type: reference
 navigation-topic: get-started-with-workfront
 title: Adobe Workfront browser requirements
 description: Both Adobe Workfront and Workfront Proof require the use of an internet browser.
-The supported browser versions are as follows:
+The supported browser versions are as follows - EDIT ME.
 ---

 # Adobe Workfront browser requirements